One study programme – two countries – two degrees

 - You can choose from over 180 Franco-German degree programmes in 145 cities.

 - You will also find some tri-national FGU study programmes, for example with the UK.

 - FGU covers almost all fields of study: engineering, natural sciences, economics, law, social sciences and humanities, as well as teacher training, architecture and IT.

 - The FGU supports your stay abroad with a monthly allowance of €300.

 - The FGU offers you the option of taking part in free online language courses.

 - FGU graduates will have no problems in finding suitable employment in their chosen fields and in most cases they work in an international context.

-- The FGU study guide provides you with detailed information on each degree programme.
+- The FGU study guide (in French or German) provides you with detailed information on each degree programme.

 - A French and a German university together offer a joint programme.